marufbangabashi/NLP_Paper/README.md

 Reproducibility package for the paper:

 > **Auditing Label Reliability and Data Leakage in Auto-Labelled Social-Media Sentiment Corpora: A Case Study on FIFA World Cup Tweets**
 > Md.
-Maruf Bangabashi, Md.
-Mahabubur Rahman, Md.
-Naeem Ahmed Talukder, Mostofa Kamal Nasir.
+Maruf Bangabashi, Mostofa Kamal Nasir.
 > Submitted to *Progress in Artificial Intelligence* (Springer).

 This repository contains everything needed to reproduce the label-quality audit,